Omega-Mu-Gamma-Studio/SeeDS/README.md

 > "The code explains the visual.
 The visual explains the code."

 This is a **full rebuild** of the original SeeDS (a Three.js data structure visualizer).
 It is not a reskin — no code is carried over by default.
-This README exists so that anyone opening this repo cold — a collaborator, a future contributor, or a fresh AI coding session with zero memory of how this project came to be — can understand *why* the folders are shaped the way they are and start building immediately, without needing the original design conversation replayed to them.
+This README exists so that anyone opening this repo cold — a collaborator, a future contributor, or a fresh AI coding session with zero memory of how this project came to be — can understand *why* the folders are shaped the way they are and start building immediately, without needing the original design conversations replayed to them.

 **Read this file first.
 Then read `PRD.md` (full product spec) and `GAMMA_COUSINS.md` (the tutor-character system) before writing any code.**